• Skip to primary navigation

 Brown Butter Apple Oat Walnut Bread with Whipped Honey Butter by Baking The Goods

-Quick Breads are, in a word, humble.
-There is nothing fancy or glamorous about them.
-They're really the unsung hero of the pastry case.
-I honestly don't feel that quick breads get the attention they deserve.
 Think about it, when you go to a bakery or coffee shop how often do you order a decorative cupcake, those colorful macarons or fancy French pâtisserie?
 Hardly ever, right?
 But a slice of Banana Bread or a Blueberry Muffin, 9 times out of 10.
-Quick breads are always a good idea and this Brown Butter Apple Oat Walnut Bread with Whipped Honey Butter is brilliant.
+Speaking of muffins and apples, my Apple Cider Oat Streusel Muffins are kinda like the muffin cousin to this Apple Oat Walnut Bread.
+One of the best apple muffin recipes out there, if anyone is asking.

-This Brown Butter Apple Oat Walnut Bread with Whipped Honey Butter has a highlight reel of ingredients that set it apart from other quick breads
+What sets this Brown Butter Apple Oat Walnut Bread apart from other quick bread recipes?

 • Brown Butter - gives the bread depth of flavor and richness.
 It's a small extra step, with a big payoff.

 • Extra Thick Rolled Oats - add texture and chewiness and cozy, homey feel.
+My favorite baking oats are the Bob’s Red Mill Extra Thick Rolled Oats.

 • Spices - a blend of cinnamon and cardamom spices up the apples and the bread.